 A year ago, Exene Cervenka, singer for the LA punk band X, sold off some of her old junk online, and I noted that she collected the same wacky '50s/'60s/'70s kitsch that my old CalArts roommates did.
 Little wonder: my roomies were born in 1961; Cervenka in 1956.
-They belong to a specific generation of artist-hipsters that have long both mocked… read more!
+They belong to a specific generation of artist-hipsters that simultaneously mock and… read more!

 Movies Directed by Tim Burton (in alphabetical order)

 A curious thing about Big Fish: during its first three weeks of release, when it was playing in a small number of theatres, it was actually making more money per screen than Return of the King.
 Even twice as much!
 That's no mean feat, given the massive popularity of King, as well as other critics' underwhelming reviews for Burton's so-called… read more!

 For two months I worked on the DVD for this film (should you ever buy it, I designed all the "Search for the Golden Ticket" games).
 While that doesn't make me biased in favor of Charlie and the Chocolate Factory, it definitely got me interested.
 I'm not sure if I would have otherwise gone to see it.
 But staring at… read more!

 (Technically the title is Tim Burton's Corpse Bride, but I hate it when movies do that.
 So I'm filing it under C for "Corpse".)
 A visually astonishing stop-motion animated feature with a formulaic but amusing script, Corpse Bride is the story of a nervous young Victorian man (voiced by Johnny Depp) who, on the eve of his arranged wedding, practices… read more!